 What is a post-purchase email sequence?

-It starts with the order confirmation and continues through delivery, product education, review requests, and repurchase prompts — each email triggered by a time delay or a customer behavior signal.
+A post-purchase email sequence is a series of automated emails sent to a customer after they complete a purchase.
+It starts with the order confirmation and continues through delivery, product education, review requests, and repurchase prompts.
+Each email is triggered by a time delay or a customer behavior signal.

-• Transactional emails confirm what happened (order placed, shipped, delivered).
+- Transactional emails confirm what happened (order placed, shipped, delivered).
 High open rates by default.
 Customers expect them.

-• Relationship emails build trust and reduce buyer's remorse (thank-you note, how-to content, product tips).
+- Relationship emails build trust and reduce buyer's remorse (thank-you note, how-to content, product tips).
 Often skipped by brands that focus only on transactions.

-• Revenue emails drive the next action (review request, cross-sell, loyalty invite, repurchase reminder).
+- Revenue emails drive the next action (review request, cross-sell, loyalty invite, repurchase reminder).
 These are where the sequence pays for itself.

 Most brands only send transactional emails.
 The relationship and revenue layers are where the repeat purchase rate is won or lost.

-• Peak Receptivity: Customers who have just bought are at their peak engagement level.
+- Peak receptivity: Customers who have just bought are at their peak engagement level.
 Post-purchase emails see open rates nearly 17% higher than standard marketing blasts.

-• Signal-Based (The Intempt Way): Emails fire based on behavioral data.
+- Signal-based (the Intempt way): Emails fire based on behavioral data.
 If a customer opens your last three emails and visits a specific product page, that is when the cross-sell fires.

-• The Instant Trigger: Customer places an order; transactional emails (Confirmation/Shipping) fire immediately.
+- The Instant Trigger: Customer places an order; transactional emails (Confirmation/Shipping) fire immediately.

-• The Value Phase: "Relationship" emails follow (Education, Pro-tips) to ensure they actually enjoy what they bought.
+- The Value Phase: "Relationship" emails follow (Education, Pro-tips) to ensure they actually enjoy what they bought.

-• The Safety Net: If no second purchase happens by Day 45, a "Win-Back" email fires automatically to prevent churn.
+- The Safety Net: If no second purchase happens by Day 45, a "Win-Back" email fires automatically to prevent churn.

 How to create a post-purchase email sequence?